Kong/kongponents/docs/components/breadcrumbs.md

 ### items

 An array of breadcrumb items.
-Items that are not links, displayed at the end will not be followed by a divider.
+Items that are not links, displayed at the end, will not be followed by a divider.

 <KBreadcrumbs :items="internalBreadcrumbItems" />